lymanepp/ha-calibration.bak/README.md

   - sensor
 ---

 The Calibration integration consumes the state from other sensors.
-It exports the compensated value as state and the following values as attributes: `entity_id` and `coefficients`.
+It exports the calibrated value as state and the following values as attributes: `entity_id` and `coefficients`.
 A single polynomial, linear by default, is fit to all data points provided.

 ## Configuration